Building a better future for refugee girls

 I have a background in child psychology.
 After graduating with a Masters in Child & Adolescent Mental Health from UCL, London in 2013, I returned home to Malaysia and wanted to work in a setting whereby I could advocate and speak for children who “don’t have a voice” and assist them in any way that I can.
 I worked at the United Nations High Commissioner for Refugees (UNHCR) for seven years, from 2013 until November 2020.
 At UNHCR, I case managed many vulnerable children (eg: child marriage cases, children who have been abused, children who have been trafficked or exploited).
 Many refugee children are not able to practice their rights according to the Convention on the Rights of the Child (CRC) due to their circumstances.

-When I learned about the current project I am involved with at HOST International Malaysia, which is also implemented by UNICEF and co-funded by the European Union and UNICEF in Malaysia, I was very interested in its’ objective; to strengthen community-based child protection mechanisms for 350 refugee children in the context of COVID-19 in Malaysia.
+When I learned about HOST International’s partnership with UNICEF Malaysia under the cross-regional European Union-UNICEF Protecting children affected by migration in Southeast, South, and Central Asia project, I was very interested in its’ objective; to strengthen community-based child protection mechanisms for 350 refugee children in the context of COVID-19 in Malaysia.
 I wanted to be a part of the project whereby I could enhance my skills as a supervisor, network and engage with more partners/ organizations that can assist refugee children, as well as conduct trainings whenever possible and incorporate my knowledge on mental health during these trainings/ workshops.
 I hope to enlighten and educate others on the importance of mental health and being aware of the various protection issues refugee children experience.

 Presently, I am the project coordinator for HOST International Malaysia.
 My role is to supervise and train caseworkers from a local organisation called MKKM (Malaysian Council for Child Welfare).
 I am the main focal point of referrals coming in from UNHCR and other organizations.
 I also monitor and review case management reports and ensure that the reports are submitted in a timely manner.
 In addition to the above, my team and I are constantly working hard to build an effective working relationship with partners who will be able to further assist the children that are being case managed.